TusharJaiswal01/Platform_T/README.md

 🔍 Displays detailed insights into the verified talent pool, filtered by criteria like skills and experience.

 **Value it Provides:**
 📈 Helps hiring managers identify the best candidates efficiently.

-**Description Video:**
-📹 Video Section Below

 ---